Common Names

 Data suggest benefits of child-appropriate, prolonged-release melatonin for long-term treatment in children and adolescents with autism spectrum disorder and insomnia (59).
 The American Academy of Neurology guidelines recommend using melatonin, starting with a low-dose, for children and adolescents with autism spectrum disorder and sleep disturbance if behavioral strategies have not been helpful, and if contributing coexisting conditions and use of concomitant medications have been addressed (60).

-Clinical trials evaluating melatonin as a monotherapy or in combination with other agents, and in patients with solid tumors reported improvements in fatigue (68) (78), and quality of life and survival time (10) (11) (12) (13) but a systematic review reported no such benefits (79).
+Clinical trials evaluating melatonin as a monotherapy or in combination with other agents, and in patients with solid tumors reported improvements in fatigue (68) (78), and quality of life and survival time (10) (11) (12) (13) but conflicting data suggest no benefits (79) (80).
 Melatonin also did not improve appetite, weight, or quality of life in cancer patients with cachexia (35).
 In studies of postmenopausal breast cancer survivors, short-term supplementation did not influence estradiol levels (36) but improved sleep quality (37).
-Data also suggest melatonin may help reduce incidence of chemotherapy side effects including thrombocytopenia, asthenia, and neurotoxicity (54); improve cognitive function, sleep quality and depressive symptoms (61); minimize radiotherapy-induced reduction in blood cell counts (58); protect against radiation-induced genotoxicity (62); and reduce the incidence of oral mucositis caused by chemo- and radiotherapy (69).
+Data also suggest melatonin may help reduce incidence of chemotherapy side effects including thrombocytopenia, asthenia, and neurotoxicity (54); improve cognitive function, sleep quality and depressive symptoms (61); minimize radiotherapy-induced reduction in blood cell counts (58); protect against radiation-induced genotoxicity (62)and dermatitis (81); and reduce the incidence of oral mucositis caused by chemo- and radiotherapy (69).
 In addition, melatonin was found comparable to zolpidem in affecting sleep duration, latency, efficiency, and disturbance in colorectal cancer patients undergoing chemotherapy (65).
 But in survivors of childhood cancers, there were no effects on sleep or neurocognitive performance (70).

 According to a case report, oral melatonin may delay menopause in pre-menopausal women by modulating levels of follicle stimulating hormone (FSH) and estrogen (31).